shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-user-groups.md

 ---
 title: Working With User Groups
+description: Learn how by having administrative permissions you can add, edit, duplicate, search, and delete a User Group.
+ms.date: 10/28/2023
-description: Learn about Permissions within Yield Analytics. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+ms.custom: yield-analytics-ui
 ---